 When you are travelling around Asia long term, yes, clothes do get very worn out and faded by perspiration and sun.
 Shirts rip beneath backpack harnesses, pants split through constant wear and camel mounting and if you’re travelling fast there may not be time or shops to replace them.
 I guess this is why some people buy those special “travel” clothes.
 We don’t, never have, never will. ( See what family travel gear we carry here, it’s not exactly a packing list).
 Yep, most of us look a bit ragged on the Asia circuit but really, who cares?
 We don’t.
 If you want to dress up you go buy something in a shop for a few bucks.

 The bit about the camels is absolutely true by the way, twice in Dubai my jeans have split through clambering aboard a camel.
+The same camel!
+She was called Sheila.
 I now know exactly which jeans to grab off the shelf in Gap Dubai Mall.
 So take that as a warning ladies, camels and older jeans don’t mix.
 Generally I find jeans last me 12 months on the road, with constant wear and less-than-gentle laundering.
 They’re the toughest fabric and for me, most comfortable for any climate, so I always have 2 pairs of jeans in my pack.
 Kids too, they live in jeans.
 You might disagree ( you probably do, I know I’m weird), but after years of practice, that’s what works best for us.

 Up Everest we came up with interesting wardrobe adaptations to deal with vigorous walking, sweat and cold.
 Both D and Chef trekked in shorts with leggings beneath.
 Again, we didn’t get sucked in by the marketers, bought no special trekking gear, and did fine.
 Chef actually wore running shoes for the whole trek, none of us had boots.